 If your child is beyond the grades mentioned above and has not yet received the sacraments, please contact the parish office and we will work with you and your family to develop a preparation plan for your child.

+Congratulations!
 Couples preparing for Holy Matrimony should contact the parish office.

 RCIA is the process for adults who are interested in learning more about the Catholic faith with the possibility of becoming a Catholic themselves.
 One might be interested in taking part in the RCIA process if: